balderdashy/sails-docs/What-Is-Sails.md

 Sails supports transport agnostic routing, which allows your controllers/policies to automatically handle Socket.io / WebSocket messages.
 In the past, you'd have to maintain a separate code base to make that happen.
 This makes it much easier to add pubsub features, in particular the server-originated or 'comet' notifications you need for realtime apps, realtime analytics dashboards, and multiplayer games.

 ### Performance
 Node has fantastic performance.
 Specifically, we've had some great results using 4 EC2 small servers to scale Sails to 10,000 concurrent connections.
+In that case, the bottleneck was actually our test client.
+Sails users have reported getting about 9k concurrent connections on one EC2 medium server.

 + Built-in support for Redis session store, and Redis MQ for reverse pubsub routing